stfxecutables/df-analyze/docs/arguments.md

                           stepdown:   Start with the full feature set, and remove the feature that most improves (or least decreases) prediction of the target variable.
 Also called backward / recursive feature slection or elimination.
+High computational complexity.

+                          none:       Do not select features using any model.
+Always included by default.

-  --wrapper-model {linear,lgbm}
+  --wrapper-model

-                        Model to use during wrapper-based feature selection.
+                        Model to use during wrapper-based (stepwise) feature selection.
 Available options are:

                           linear:     For classification tasks, `sklearn.linear_model.SGDClassifier`,
                                       and for regression tasks, `sklearn.linear_model.SGDRegressor`

                           lgbm:       Use a LightGBM gradient-boosted decision tree model.

-                          none:       Do not select features based on any model.
-Always included by by default.

-  --embed-model {lgbm,linear}

-                        Model to use for embedded feature selection.
-In either case, model is hyperparameter tuned on the training split so that only the best-fitting model is used for embedded feature selection.
-Supported models are:

-                          linear      SGDRegressor or SGDClassifier, in both cases with L1 regularization.

-                          lgbm:       LightGBM regressor or classifier, depending on task.

                           none:       Do not select features based on any model.
 Always included by by default.